Artezaru/pydeco/source/index.rst

 The package ``pydeco`` also provides some decorators ready to use.
 A User Guide is available in the documentation :doc:`./usage` section.

+Some example python files are available in the ``examples`` directory of the package.
+You can also find them in the the documentation :doc:`./usage` section.

 .. toctree::
    :maxdepth: 1
    :caption: Contents: